Britney Spears is finally free.

 The new reports have corroborated other rumors that have been floating around in Free Britney circles for years.
 Much of the infamous paralegal’s call to Britney’s Gram has been vindicated: In her testimony, Spears said that she was committed against her will in January 2019.
 (She maintains, however, that she did not refuse her medication.)

-Most shockingly, Spears said that her control over her own body is severely, viciously limited.
+Most shockingly, Spears said that her control over her own body was severely, viciously limited.
 Although she would like to have more children, she said she has an IUD she is forbidden to remove.
 She said she was put on lithium against her will.
 Even that involuntary psychiatric hold, Spears said, was precipitated by a minor bodily rebellion: She said she didn’t want to do a specific dance move during rehearsal, and that’s why she was put away.

 “I’m not lying.
 I just want my life back.
 It’s been 13 years,” Spears said in her testimony.
 “And it’s enough.
 It’s been a long time since I’ve owned my money.
 And it’s my wish and my dream for all of this to end.”